REPLACING PLASTIC – CANADIAN COMPANY CIHC SET TO REVOLUTIONIZE HEMP WASTE

 The Canadian Prairies offer the perfect conditions for growing hemp – a crop that requires little water, few or no pesticides, and is a God-send for bees, according to a study on Bee Diversity and Abundance On Flowers of Industrial Hemp, by C. O’Brien, H.S.
 Arathi (Elsevier).
 “Our results documenting bee diversity in flowering hemp provides the impetus for the development of integrated pest management plans that protect pollinators while controlling pests.

-“JJ Ziner has announced that "CIHC plans on paying farmers $300/tonne of hemp stalk, and based on an average yield of 5 tonnes /acre, farmers will earn $1500 gross and net about $900/acre -- making hemp fibre more profitable for Canadian farmers than any other crop.
+“We are ensuring our farmers that instead of receiving $250/tonne of hemp stalk, they will receive $750/tonne.
 Additionally we are giving our farmers a large percentage of shares in our Company.
 Our tech system also includes data analysis.
 Farmers can record such things as timing of seeding, weather conditions, yield and every other detail of their crop to use as a data base.”

 CIHC is on a trajectory to build 5 facilities in 5 years to become the lead supplier of large volumes of low cost, quality controlled hemp fibres to large commercial manufacturers in North America thus eliminating the need for expensive hemp fibre and hemp product imports.”